Battle of Ming Sha

-The battle of Ming Sha was a major battle between the Tang Dynasty and Second Turkic Khaganate which occurred in 707.
+The battle of Ming Sha was a major battle between the Tang dynasty and Second Turkic Khaganate which occurred in 707.

 Battle

 Kul Tigin and Bilge Qaghan were also present in the Göktürk army under the command of Qapaghan Qaghan.
-The Göktürks attacked the.
-Here, the 80.000 strong Tang army under the command of Caca, sent by the Tang Dynasty against the Göktürks in Kul Tigin inscription, Kul Tigin’s role in the war is described as follows:
+The Göktürks attacked them.
+Here, the 80.000 strong Tang army under the command of Shazha Zhongyi, sent by the Tang dynasty against the Göktürks in Kul Tigin inscription, Kul Tigin's role in the war is described as follows:

-When Caca realized that he would be defeated, he fled from the battle.
-Some sources mentioned that 30.000 Chinese soldiers died, also Bilge Qaghan said that he destroyed his army.
+When Shazha Zhongyi realized that he would be defeated, he fled from the battle.
+Some sources mentioned that 13.000 Chinese soldiers died, also Bilge Qaghan said that he destroyed his army.
 This battle is mentioned in Kul Tigin inscription.

 In another Göktürk inscription, the Bilge Qaghan inscription, this battle is mentioned as follows: